The Radical New Reality of Systems Science

 Most Animals have Bi-lateralized Left and Right Brain Hemispheres

-Human Adaptation through Technological Means and the Expansion of Hemispheric Specialization
+Human Adaptation through Technological Means and the Expansion of Left Hemispheric Specialization

 Left < > Right, Left > < Right, Local < > Global, Local > < Global